diy/opensourcerer.diy.org/tutorial.md

 ### Push Changes
 Now let's add our changes to our forked copy and then submit them to be added to the DIY original file.

 Return to Bash and let's check what changes we've made.
-Type
+Type:

     git status